taddison/tjaddison.com/_posts/2017-08-29-Building-an-OMS-metric-alert-to-Slack-bridge-with-Azure-functions.md

 For every metric you want to alert on an OMS alert must be configured.
 While you can use almost any query you want to trigger an alert, there are a few things you'll have to do for each alert to get it to correctly route through the Azure function:

 - The alert must be a metric alert (trigger based on metric measurement rather than number of results)
-- The search query must only group by one value in addition to TimeGenerated (typically ComputerName, though in some cases you might have a Computer + InstanceName, in which case you should concatenate them with a pipe (Computer|InstanceName))
+- The search query must only group by one value in addition to TimeGenerated (typically ComputerName, though in some cases you might have a Computer + InstanceName, in which case you should concatenate them with a pipe (Computer + "|" + InstanceName))
   - If you group by more than one value the alert will not fire in OMS
 - The alert must specify a webhook
 - Has to specify a webhook action